javatask/javatask-articles/cm3eq3yol000r09l21kpy343w.md

 Father: "Oh, I get it.
 It is not possible at my scale."

-Daughter: "Yes, but for some industries with specific terminology and tons of documentation not available to LLM training programs, it's an ideal way to add persistent knowledge to LLMs."
+Daughter: "Yes, but for some industries with specific terminology and tons of documentation not available to LLM training dataset, it's an ideal way to add persistent knowledge to LLMs."

 Father: "OK, so you will tell me that AI Agents are also not for me?"

-Daughter: "Mhhh... it's not so simple an answer.
-AI Agents are for everyone, and it's a good part of the question."
+Daughter: "Mhhh... it's not so simple.
+AI Agents are for everyone, and it's a good part of the answer."

 ## Giving Some Freedom to Your Intern or Agentic AI